 Whether you have a single room that is too hot or too cold, a home that needs a new heating system, or anything in between, Halco has a solution that will work for you.

-Ductless heat pumps (ASHPs) use a refrigerant system involving a condenser and a compressor to absorb heat at one place and release it at another.
-During the heating season, heat is absorbed from the outside air and released inside your home.
-This is similar to a geothermal (or ground source heat pump) system, but instead of pulling heat from the ground, it is pulled from the air.
+Ductless heat pumps, a type of Air Source Heat Pump, use a refrigerant system involving a condenser and a compressor to absorb heat in one place and release it in another.
+During the heating season, heat is absorbed from the outside air and used to warm the air inside your home.
+The process is similar to a geothermal, or Ground Source Heat Pump, system, but instead of pulling heat from the ground, it pulls it from the air.

-Even on a cold winter's day, ASHPs can effectively heat your home.
-In fact, ductless heat pump technology has advanced so that they can now absorb heat even when air temperatures are below zero!
-During the cooling season, an ASHP will take the heat from inside your home and transfer it outside.
+Ductless heat pumps can heat your home, even on a cold winter day.
+In fact, ductless heat pump technology has advanced so much that it can absorb heat even when air temperatures are below zero!
+During the cooling season, a ductless mini-split will take the heat from inside your home and transfer it outside.

 Ductless heat pumps present an energy-efficient alternative to other heating and cooling systems.
-According to the Department of Energy, when heat pumps are properly installed they can deliver up to three times more heat energy than the electrical energy it consumes.
-This is possible because a heat pump moves heat rather than converting it from a fuel like combustion heating systems do.
+According to the Department of Energy, when a contractor installs heat pumps properly, they can deliver up to three times more heat than the electrical energy it consumes.
+That is possible because a heat pump moves heat rather than converting it from a fuel like combustion heating systems do.

 “From insulation and air sealing to a new heat pump systems and basement waterproofing, Halco helped this couple completely renovate their home!”Read Full Testimonial

 “Just a word of appreciation for the installation of a heat pump in my house in February.
 This is a great system - very easy to use - even for someone as old as...”Read Full Testimonial

 “I have recommended, and will continue to recommend, Halco to my friends with the strongest endorsement.”Read Full Testimonial